 VMware provides cloud computing and platform-virtualization services, enabling its enterprise customers to securely connect, manage and automate their digital infrastructures.
+The following Privacy Notices described how personal information may be collected, used, shared to stored by the different teams in VMware.

 When we mean to refer to any combination of the above, we use the term "Properties".